Jeeaaasus/youtube-dl/README.md

 Once the container is running you need to edit the file `/config/channels.txt`.

-This is where you input all the channels you would like to download
+This is where you input all the channels you would like to download.

 ```
 # One per line